b17fr13nds/lxfuzz/README.md

 ```
 ./manager <no of instances>
 ```
-you can choose as much instances as your hardware can take.
+you can choose as many instances as your hardware can take.

 ## logs and crashes